-Resia Pretorius is a Research Professor in the Department of Physiology, Faculty of Health Sciences at the University of Africa.
-Pretoria, South Her interests lie in the ultrastructure and regulation of the human coagulation system, with particular focus on erythrocytes and fibrin networks, the role of iron metabolism and changes in the coagulation system due to inflammation.
-She is also Director of the Applied Morphology
+Resia Pretorius is a Research Professor in the Department of Physiology, Faculty of Health Sciences at the University of Pretoria, South Africa.
+Her interests lie in the ultrastructure and regulation of the human coagulation system, with particular focus on erythrocytes and fibrin networks, the role of iron metabolism and changes in the system coagulation due to inflammation.
+She is also Director the Applied of

-Research Centre of the University of Pretoria.
+Morphology Research Centre of the University of Pretoria.
 She was chosen in 2011 as the winner of the African Union Kwame Nkrumah Scientific Awards Program: Women Scientist Regional Awards in the category Basic Science and Technology.